 After the GRAV-D airborne campaign is complete in 2022, NGS will define a new vertical datum for the United States.
 At that point it will be easy to provide a supplement to this report with geopotential numbers referenced to the geoid, accurate to the ~2 cm level.
-As continent-scale networks of linked optical clocks become feasible, these absolute geopotential values will be critical for direct clock comparisons (for example, a comparison of clocks between Boulder and Gaithersburg).
+As continent-scale networks of linked optical clocks become feasible, these absolute geopotential values will be critical for direct clock comparisons (for example, a comparison of clocks between Boulder and NIST headquarters in Gaithersburg, Maryland).